VladBangPao/Pipa/README.md

       }

       //This adds a lot of flexibility to a dynamic pipeline, but
       //im not sure at what cost.
+      //You should also be able to change the write and read streams
+      //on the fly